 Eileen Gray: E.1027, 1926-1929

-With this seventh O’Neil Ford Monograph the O’Neil Ford Chair in Architecture at The University of Texas at Austin is finally placing a key example of modern architecture to its rightful position in history.
+With this seventh O’Neil Ford Monograph, edited by Wilfried Wang and Peter Adam, the O’Neil Ford Chair in Architecture at The University of Texas at Austin is finally placing a key example of modern architecture to its rightful position in history.
 This volume includes essays, reproductions of archival material belonging to the Eileen Gray Archive of the National Museum of Ireland and the Eileen Gray Archive of the Victoria & Albert Museum, some published for the first time, photographs and numerous scale drawings of reconstructed designs of items in E.1027.

 - ISBN: 978 3 8030 0831 2